Long-Eared Owl Stare ©Mike Spinak

 If you’re wondering why anyone would want to do any of that, I often wonder the same thing when I come across unknown authors doing all of these.
 By which I mean: looking for publishers and agents.

-Writers who publish (or even seek to) are, in essence, running small businesses.
+Writers who seek publishers are, in essence, running small businesses.
 They make written content of various types, and then try to sell it.

 The ostensible model of the publisher-author relationship is that of venture capitalist-entrepreneur.
 The author has a creation to sell; the publisher has the money and means to bring it to market.